born-2learn/born-2learn.github.io/_pages/about.md

 - I am also a Junior year Undergrad in Electronics & Communications Engineering at RVCE, Bangalore and an MITx MicroMasters student in Data Science & Statistics.
 - My areas of research include:
   - Quantum error mitigation techniques using Machine Learning that can be incorporated into the Qiskit transpiler.
-  - Analysis of Loss Landscapes in Quantum Machine Learning models.
+  - Analysis of the effects of entanglement and entropy on model training in Quantum Machine Learning.

 # Highlights

-- QOSF Mentee, working with [Amira Abbas](https://www.linkedin.com/in/amira-abbas/) to analyse Loss Landscapes in QML models.
+- QOSF Mentee, working with [Amira Abbas](https://www.linkedin.com/in/amira-abbas/) to analyse effects of entanglement and entropy on model training in QML.
 - Microsoft Gold Student Ambassador:
   - Founder of the PM[Program Management] Initiative.
   - Founder & Community Manager of QPower Quantum Research Community.